The Perfume Accord: Definition, Composition, and the Great Olfactory Families

 An accord is not a simple sum of ingredients.
 It produces a fused and indivisible scent — a sort of alchemical transformation.
 In this sense, 1 + 1 + 1 = 1.
 This is what gives a perfume its richness and depth.

-An accord can appear in the top, heart, or base notes — it may span the entire olfactory pyramid.
+An accord can appear in the top, heart, or base notes — it may span the entire olfactory pyramid, ensuring a smooth transition between volatile and long-lasting notes.

 - Aromatic notes: lavender, sage, rosemary